Last updated on July 4, 2026

 Is rent up or down in Newton?

-Average rent prices in Newton have increased by 1% over the last month and have increased by 1% since last year.
+Average rent prices in Newton have remained the same over the last month and have decreased by 4% since last year.

 How does Newton rent compare to the national average?